glibsonoran/Plush-for-ComfyUI/README.md

 *   **A new node, Plush Exif Wrangler:**  Exif Wrangler will extract Exif and/or AI generation workflow metadata from .jpg (.jpeg) and .png images.  .jpg photographs can be queried for their camera settings.
 ComfyUI's .png files will yield certain values from their workflow including the prompt, model, seed etc.  Images from other AI generators may or may not yield data depending on where they store their metadata.
 For instance Auto 1111 .jpg's will yield their workflow information that's stored in their Exif comment.
 *   **Exif Wrangler offers the option to save your AI Generation or Exif information to a file:** The file is kept in *..ComfyUI/output/PlushFiles*, and is created when you save your first Exif file.
 *   **The Exif Wrangler node can be used without an OpenAI API key.**
-*   **Plush nodes now include a *troublshooting* output:**  This output will display INFO/WARNING/ERROR data that's caputured by Plush's logging function in a text display node.
+*   **Plush nodes now include a *troubleshooting* output:**  This output will display INFO/WARNING/ERROR data that's caputured by Plush's logging function in a text display node.
 Logging begins when you press the *Queue* button and pertains only to the individual Plush node.
 *   **Plush now creates and maintains a log file:** *Plush-Events.log*.
 It's in the *..ComfyUI/custom_nodes/Plush-for-ComfyUI/logs* directory.
 The directory will be created when you first run this version.
 *******************
 1/21/24 @7:09PM PST *Revert some of the changes in Version 1.16*